-At 31st December 2018, the DBF had authorised capital expenditure not contracted for of £Nil (2017 - £Nil).
-Commitments under contracts not yet completed and not accrued in the accounts amounted to £Nil (2017 - £657,000).
+At 31st December 2019, the DBF had authorised capital expenditure not contracted for of £Nil (2018 - £Nil).
+Commitments under contracts not yet completed and not accrued in the accounts amounted to £879,000 (2018 - £Nil).
+These are in relation to the refurbishment works on the Pattern Store building in Swindon.